Theory of topological spin Josephson junctions: Conclusions and Outlook

 Our proposal could be implemented in a plethora of spin systems, such as trapped ions \cite{LuN2019}, photonic lattices \cite{RotaPRL2019,RotaPRA2019}, electron spins in quantum dots \cite{ZajacPRA2016}, and magnetic impurities on surfaces \cite{KhajetooriansNRP2019,YangS2019}.
-Since $\mathbb{Z}_2$ fractional spin JEs are immune to any local perturbations from arbitrary directions of magnetic field (as long as the chain is still in the topological phase), the ground state can, together with the first excited state, be used to set up a logical qubit: advancing $\phi$ adiabatically for $\pi$ achieves a quantum X gate \cite{TserkovnyakPRA2011,PosskePRL2019}.
+In addition, the spin JEs should possibly be simulated and observed in the noisy intermediate-scale quantum computer (e.g. the IBM Q quantum machines) through measuring the correlation functions \cite{PedernalesPRL2014,FrancisPRB2020}.
+Since $\mathbb{Z}_2$ fractional spin JEs are immune to any local perturbations from arbitrary directions of magnetic field (as long as the chain is still in the topological phase), the ground state can, together with the first excited state, be used to set up a logical qubit: advancing $\phi$ adiabatically by $\pi$ realizes a quantum X gate \cite{TserkovnyakPRA2011,PosskePRL2019}.
 Alternatively, we can utilize such robustness for quantum memory.
-Besides, the middle XY chain will be gapped when $|g|>2t$, which prohibits the transport of spin supercurrents.
+In addition, the middle XY chain will be gapped when $|g|>2t$, which prohibits the transport of spin supercurrent.
 Hence, one may use this feature to engineer a quantum spin transistor based on the JEs \cite{MarchukovNC2016}.

-There are several generalizations of our study.
-First, it would be interesting to consider dissipation (due to, for example, the presence of a magnetic substrate), and evaluate its effects on the various fractional JEs, as well as on the topology of the chain in general.
+There are several generalizations of our paper.
+First, it would be interesting to consider dissipation \cite{PuelPRL2019} (due to, for example, the presence of a magnetic substrate), and evaluate its effects on the various fractional JEs, as well as on the topology of the chain in general.
 Moreover, the cQED setup proposed here could serve as an engineered environment that can not only monitor the spin flow, but also affect and control it.
-Second, generalization to multi-quantum spin chains junctions, similar to superconducting systems \cite{RiwarNC2016}, which could result in emulating various higher dimensional topological structures.
-And third, generalization to more complex insulating quantum spin systems, such as 2D quantum (anti) ferromagnets insulators or even quantum spin liquids \cite{ChatterjeePRB2019}, subject to dissipationless spin flows.
+Second, generalization to multi-junction quantum spin chains, similar to superconducting systems \cite{RiwarNC2016}, which could result in emulating various higher dimensional topological structures.
+Third, generalization to more complex insulating quantum spin systems, such as 2D quantum (anti)ferromagnets insulators or even quantum spin liquids \cite{ChatterjeePRB2019}, subject to dissipationless spin flows.